 - Doesn't stop all Windows threats

 Dark web monitoring protects your identity

-Norton helps protect your identity with dark web monitoring and unlimited VPN access.
-This software also comes with a firewall and webcam monitoring.
+Norton protects your identity with dark web monitoring and unlimited VPN access.
+It also has a firewall and webcam monitoring.

 Best Social Protection: Trend Micro Antivirus for Mac

 The tool I was most impressed with Trend Micro Antivirus for Mac is the social media protections.
 This monitors your accounts on Facebook, Twitter, and other social platforms.
 It warns you when something shared or displayed will lead to a dangerous website, phishing scheme, or download a threat.
 During my testing of the best Mac antivirus programs, Trend Micro stopped every threat from downloading.
 Some of these were instantly scrubbed, but most of them were sent to the quarantine folder.

 The most frustrating part of using this program was figuring out how to delete malware sitting in quarantine permanently.
 After some trial and error, and a Google search, I learned there is a padlock icon at the bottom of the viewing screen.
 Clicking this unlocks the folder so you can then select and permanently delete infected files.

 Trend Micro includes an impressive list of security features with its Mac solution.
 These include a password manager, a vulnerability scanner, and some of the best parental controls.
 One tool missing is a firewall.
 Trend Micro also doesn't have a VPN or banking tools that other programs include.
 This program does use a lot of system resources.
 You will notice some slowdown, and both vulnerability and virus scans take much longer than most other Mac antivirus.